 It did not help that Cunningham spent his prime years playing for two coaches who, for different reasons, were not the best fit for him.
 Buddy Ryan was a defensive wizard who didn’t spend much time worrying about his offense; he routinely told his players that if Cunningham just made four or five big plays, the defense would take care of the rest.
 When Ryan was fired after the 1990 season, he was replaced by his offensive coordinator, Rich Kotite, who (as any Eagles fan can tell you) was not Bill Walsh.

 But when Cunningham says, “Many people didn’t understand how to groom me,” it is also a commentary on the era.
-Cunningham says he once ran a 4.29 40-yard dash on a rubber track, but “in high school they did not let me run [the ball].”
+Cunningham says he once ran a 4.29 40-yard dash on a rubber track, but “in high school they did not let me run .”
 He was a quarterback.
 At UNLV he ran some more, but since sacks counted against rushing yardage, it didn’t show up in the stats.